James M. Ellison, MD, MPH

 Learn about the diagnostic tests that doctors employ during an assessment for Alzheimer's disease.

 Clinical assessment of a patient’s history and performing a mental status examination are necessary steps in the evaluation of cognitive disorders.
-In identifying the presence of AD, the presence of a typical slow and insidious progression of symptoms is sought.
+In identifying the presence of Alzheimer's, the presence of a typical slow and insidious progression of symptoms is sought.
 Other factors capable of producing cognitive impairment are identified, including medical disorders, substances or medications that can cause cognitive impairment, or psychiatric conditions associated with cognitive changes.
-The characteristic clinical syndrome of AD includes a prominent disturbance of what is known as episodic memory (long-term memory that involves the recollection of situations, specific events, and experiences).
+The characteristic clinical syndrome of Alzheimer's includes a prominent disturbance of what is known as episodic memory (long-term memory that involves the recollection of situations, specific events, and experiences).

-Brief Neuropsychological Assessment Tools such as the Mini Mental State Exam (MMSE) and the Montreal Cognitive Assessment (MoCA) are available to screen for cognitive difficulties, although large scale routine screening of asymptomatic people is not recommended.
+Brief Neuropsychological Assessment Tools such as the Mini-Mental State Exam (MMSE) and the Montreal Cognitive Assessment (MoCA) are available to screen for cognitive difficulties, although large-scale routine screening of asymptomatic people is not recommended.
 In a busy primary care practice setting or in other appropriate contexts, these examination aids can justify further diagnostic testing in an individual who reports or shows cognitive changes.
 Longer and more comprehensive neuropsychological test batteries can estimate the severity of decline and characterize specific cognitive strengths and weaknesses.
 Administration of these test batteries requires training and certification.
 Evidence from neuropsychological testing, whether brief or more extensive, is interpreted in the context of a person’s overall medical and psychosocial circumstances.

 A lumbar puncture is required for withdrawal of cerebrospinal fluid.
 When clinicians are searching for infectious causes of cognitive impairment such as herpes encephalitis, examination of cerebrospinal fluid may be necessary in order to reach a definitive diagnosis.
-It is possible to quantify the relationship between cerebrospinal fluid beta amyloid and tau, proteins associated with Alzheimer's disease.
+It is possible to quantify the relationship between cerebrospinal fluid beta-amyloid and tau, proteins associated with Alzheimer's.
 An abnormal result for this test, in the context of clinically measured cognitive impairment, is considered a “biomarker” associated with AD.
 CSF tests, however, are used infrequently in many settings due to the potential discomfort, possible complications, and limited availability of trained clinicians available to perform this procedure.

 Brain imaging (neuroimaging) studies are recognized as an important component of the evaluation of any individual with a prominent change in cognitive functioning.
 Neuroimaging techniques fall into two major categories:

-• Positron Emission Tomography (PET) scanning uses radioactively labeled tracers to investigate the brain’s inner workings.
+Positron Emission Tomography (PET) scanning uses radioactively labeled tracers to investigate the brain’s inner workings.
 Pictures of the brain distribution of radioactively labeled glucose is injected intravenously.
 Glucose is used for energy by the brain, and can help to identify areas of abnormal metabolic activity.
 Most insurances will cover the cost of using this FDG-PET to differentiate between suspected AD and frontotemporal dementias.

-• A newer class of PET tracers identifies the presence of accumulated beta amyloid or hyperphosphorylated tau protein.
+A newer class of PET tracers identifies the presence of accumulated beta-amyloid or hyperphosphorylated tau protein.
 Amyloid PET scans indicate whether amyloid accumulation is present in a person's brain.
 Abnormal results for an amyloid scan are associated with a high probability of clinical AD, but the expense of this test (which is not yet routinely covered by insurance) has impeded its widespread use.
 Tau PET scanning is already in use as a research tool at this time but it is not approved for use as a clinical tool.

 Electroencephalography (EEG) is occasionally ordered during the course of the evaluation of an individual with new cognitive changes.
 EEG changes associated with a very specific cause of dementia, such as the typical pattern seen in Creutzfeldt-Jakob disease, are uncommon.
 EEG can identify the presence of a treatable seizure disorder or suggest the presence of a delirium that may be at least partly reversible.

 In many cases, the diagnosis of AD is made with considerable accuracy on the basis of history and mental status examination.
-AD, however, is only one of many disorders capable of interfering with cognitive function.
-We still await the availability of a clinical test for AD that is very accurate, widely available, and covered by insurance, but the diagnostic tests described here are very useful for supporting a clinical diagnosis and seeking treatable alternate explanations for cognitive changes.
+Alzheimer's, however, is only one of many disorders capable of interfering with cognitive function.
+We still await the availability of a clinical test for Alzheimer's that is very accurate, widely available, and covered by insurance, but the diagnostic tests described here are very useful for supporting a clinical diagnosis and seeking treatable alternate explanations for cognitive changes.

 James Ellison, MD received his medical degree from UCSF in 1978 and trained in psychiatry at the Massachusetts General Hospital (1979-1982).